zircote/ZfApiVersioning/readme.md

 # Docs and Info coming soon...

 This is very much a work in progress and proof of concept exploration.
 It is possible it will die on the vine or be transformed to a production implementation based on my findings.

 ### Todo
  * Add a pagination Action Helper
+    * Response control for pagination: `Range: items=0-24`
+    * Request control for pagination:  `Content-Range: items 0-24/66`
  * Add a header Action Helper
  * Add a sorting Action Helper
+    * `/FooObject/?foo=value1&sortBy=+foo,-bar`
+    * `/FooObject/?foo=value1&sort(+foo,-bar)`
  * Add an oauth/authentication plugins

 ### Scheme